 4. Safety 1st Screen Door Saver– Best for Kittens

 |Size||30.5” L x 34.5” W|

 The Safety 1st Screen Door Saver can reinforce the lower portion of a screen door or window.
 It’s similar to some of the child-proof gates meant to block stairways or doors.
 You can rotate the screen to fit narrow or wide windows, and it prevents your kitten from getting its claws stuck in the screen or tumbling out of the window.
-It’s made of flexible plastic, and it was our pick in the best for kittens category.
+It’s made of flexible plastic, and it was our pick in the best for the kittens category.

 The window guard’s biggest drawback is the installation.
 Unlike many of the products we reviewed, the Saftey 1st screen is attached by screws.
 This may not be a problem in some areas of your home, like a screen door on a porch, but some customers were not thrilled about drilling into the wall or molding.
 If the screen’s dimensions are suitable for the window in your home, you shouldn’t have a problem installing it, but if the guard is too large, you cannot cut it to fit.

 |Size||48” W x 25’ L|